Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Product Photography

 All photography is shot and styled in-house.
-The visual approach emphasizes texture, color, and craftsmanship while maintaining a warm, approachable aesthetic that reflects the handmade nature of each piece.
+I established a consistent visual framework—emphasizing texture, color, and craftsmanship—that maintains a warm, approachable aesthetic across product listings, social content, and marketing materials.

 IMAGE: Product shot — crocheted bag or garment